LEARN TO HUNT CLINIC

 Unload your horse in the parking field at 10:30 am.
 Settle in, walk your steed in-hand and make your way to the kennels.

 Afterwards we will have a “tail gate” in the parking field, where there will be refreshments and snacks.
-There will also be a Q & A with staff and OVH Joint Masters.
+Please feel free to bring a dish to share.
+During the tailgate, we’ll have a Q & A with staff and OVH Joint Masters.

 Part Three